natdm/typewriter/README.md

 ### Parse Go JSON-tagged types to other language types.
 Focused on front-end languages.

-Currently supports JavaScript Flow.
-In progress is Typescript and Elm.
+Currently supports JavaScript Flow, TypeScript, and (some) Elm.

-Please create an Issue for other requests, and examples of Go types to the requested language.
+For custom types, add the tag, `tw:"<CustomTypeName>,<PointerBool>"`

-For custom types, add this tag: `tw:"<CustomTypeName>,<PointerBool>"`
+Please create an Issue for requests, and include examples of Go types to the requested language.

 ##### Currently under development.
-If there's a need for something that isn't on the TODO list, please make an issue.

 ____
 ### Example: